hubertba/hubertba.github.io/README.md

 German, English and Hungerian fluent in speaking, reading and writing.

 # special skills
-musician on drums ( learned in a music-school for 13years) and bassoon (learned in musical university for 6 years)
+musician on drums ( learned in a music-school for 13years) and bassoon (learned in musical university for 6 years), voluntary trainer at a youth basketball team